pzaino/thecrowler/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under its Apache 2.0 License.

+## Contribution F.A.Q

+### Does the CROWler project and team assume any liability for the code I contribute?

+No, the CROWler project and team do not assume any liability for the code you

+### Can I contribute to the CROWler project if I am not a developer?

+Yes, you can contribute to the CROWler project even if you are not a developer.

+### Can I contribute to the CROWler project if I am not a Go developer?

+Yes, you can contribute to the CROWler project even if you are not a Go developer.

+### Does the CROWler project and the development team assure backward compatibility?

+No, the CROWler project and the development team do not assure backward compatibility.
+While I try to maintain backward compatibility, it is not always possible and the main goal is to ensure the CROWler is always effective and efficient in its tasks.
+BAckward compatibility comes after these two goals, especially until release 1.0.0 is reached.

 ## References

 This document was adapted from the open-source contribution guidelines for